nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 steps you may not be able to access your files.

 After your upgrade is complete, follow the steps in :ref:`enable_encryption` to enable the new encryption system.
-Then use the ``occ`` command to migrate your encryption keys.
+Then click the **Start Migration** button on your Admin page, or use the ``occ`` command to migrate your encryption keys.
 This example is for Debian/Ubuntu Linux::

  $ sudo -u www-data php occ encryption:migrate-keys